Moncalieri

-Moncalieri (/it/; Moncalé /pms/) is a comune (municipality) of 56,134 inhabitants (31 January 2022) about 8 km directly south of downtown Turin (to whose Metropolitan City it belongs), in Piedmont, Italy.
-It is the most populous suburb of Turin and it is notable for its castle, built in the 12th century and enlarged in the 15th century, which later became the favorite residence of King Victor Emmanuel II of Italy and of his daughter Princess Maria Clotilde of Savoy.
+Moncalieri (/it/; Moncalé /pms/) is a comune (municipality) about 8 km directly south of the center of Turin (to whose Metropolitan City it belongs), in the region of Piedmont in northern Italy.
+With a population of 55,442, it is the most populous suburb of Turin.

+It is notable for its castle, built in the 12th century and enlarged in the 15th century, which later became the favorite residence of King Victor Emmanuel II of Italy and of his daughter Princess Maria Clotilde of Savoy.
 It is part of the World Heritage Site Residences of the Royal House of Savoy.

 History

 Moncalieri was founded in 1228 by some inhabitants of Testona (now a frazione of the comune of Moncalieri) as a refuge from the assaults from Chieri.
 The easy access to the Po River and the bridge (a Templar possession for a long time) that it commanded granted a certain flourishing to the city, which became a free comune and housed a number of monastic institutions.

 In the 17th century it was acquired by the House of Savoy, whose members often lived in their castle here during the summer.
 During the unification of Italy it was the site of the famous Proclamation of Moncalieri.
 Having maintained its tradition as a summer resort, today Moncalieri is also home to many high technology companies.